 This place is BIG!
 Where do I start?

 • Visit the Grille or the Food Truck and enjoy a meal on the Patio or at the Driving Range and just watch what’s going on.

 • Spend some time browsing in the Nationally Awarded Golf Super Shop and the Pro Shop to see what there for you.

 • Did you know there are two separate golf courses at Haggin Oaks – the Alister MacKenzie 18 hole championship course and the Arcade Creek Red and Blue 9 hole courses.
 Each course has its own practice green adjacent to the first holes.
 Putting practice is free and doesn’t require a reservation!

 • The award winning driving range will soon be equipped with “Top Tracer” technology and is open at night with a lighted range.

 Do I need to have golf clubs?

 • Not necessarily!
-If you’re not yet committed to jumping in, we have complimentary rental clubs you can use to “get the feel” of hitting a golf ball on the range or putting on the practice greens. (ask in the Pro Shop)
+If you’re not yet committed to jumping in, we have rental clubs for a $30 fee you can use to “get the feel” of hitting a golf ball on the range or putting on the practice greens. (ask in the Pro Shop)

 • We also have boxed sets of clubs – everything you need to get started at afford- able prices.
 No need to guess what’s best for you – a golf professional will work with you to get you fit for the right clubs. (ask in the Super Shop)